 DISCUSSION

 This discussion section combined the two corpora and compared the analysis results and the methodologies of this study with prior studies, while observing similarities and differences.
 These comparisons and expanded explanations provided an overview of the memberships in each DSL for dissertations and published articles.
+Moreover, I discussed the implications this study has for stakeholders as well as the direction of future research.
 Additionally, I reviewed various encountered issues and obstacles with the intent to help future researchers avoid some of the mistakes I made.

 Discuss and Synthesize Research Findings

 The academic and publishing profession, with good reason, has yet to develop an agreed upon criteria for evaluating plagiarism and content similarity values.
 First, similarity values, by themselves, are not proof of plagiarism.
 Second, there is a political overtone tied to adjudicating plagiarism, as evidenced by Moore (2008), a managing editor for the Ventura County Star, when he stated, “We have zero tolerance for plagiarism” (n.p.).
 Thus, publically there cannot be any acceptable level of plagiarism.
 However, with limited reviewing resources (Willis, 2016), the application of plagiarism levels can effectively allocate reviewer resources in the areas where they will be the most effective in detecting plagiarism.
 Finally, there are no commonly accepted best practices for detecting false positives.
 An examination of the Turnitin documentation and prior studies did not provide any finite instructions that would guide reviewers or lead researchers towards research “replicability” (Fournier, 2016, n.p.).
 This study provided me with the opportunity to document both a set of specific processing steps for an effective COA analysis and a set of synthesized similarity levels.
 Similarity levels can serve institutions and publishers in identifying potential plagiarism events and the appropriate remedies for their adjudication.
-Moreover, in combination with previous studies, this study provided insight on how to prevent, or at least reduce plagiarism.

 Descriptive Findings

-For the majority of corpus plagiarism studies, descriptive statistics have been instrumental in bringing a broad understanding to the phenomena of plagiarism.
+For the majority of corpus plagiarism studies, descriptive statistics have been instrumental in bringing a broad understanding to the phenomena of plagiarism (Honig & Bedi 2012; Sun, 2012; Youmans, 2011; Batane, 2010; Keck, 2006).
 This exploratory study examined two different corpora of documents that provided two sets of descriptive data and the opportunity for cross checking.
 The Turnitin COA reports and derived data provided a rich set of descriptive statistics that provided the DSI, aDSI, DSW, and aDSW variables across the corpus of dissertations and published articles.
 This study called attention to the synthesized word count variables DSW and aDSW because they added a perspective that went beyond what the percentages alone provided.

 The most important descriptive statistics gathered from this study were the DSI and the aDSI.
 Corpus plagiarism studies often provide plagiarism data regarding document plagiarism (similarity) by percentages or plagiarized word counts.
 However, prior research has not been clear about whether the reported plagiarism statistics were based on what Turnitin initially provided or if and how the investigator had adjusted the Turnitin DSI down to an aDSI.
 I reported the DSI, the aDSI, the DSW, and the aDSW.
 Using the DSI and synthesized DSW as my starting point, I found the aDSI statistics for the dissertations (M = .09, SD = .06) was about 80% of the aDSI of the published articles (M = .11, SD = .10).
 However, the aDSW for the dissertations (M = 3828, SD = 2484) was almost four times the aDSW to the published articles (M = 900, SD = 956).
 These findings illustrate the importance of recording the number of content words in a plagiarism study document.